LPH-BIG/long-read-SVcaller-evaluation/README.md

 # EValuation of long-read SV Callers

-Evaluation of the performances of structural variant callers on long reads from PacBio SMRT sequencing and Oxford Nanopore Technologies.
-This will include tests on public samples with several different type datasets from raw sequencing reads.
+Evaluation of the performance of structural variant callers on long reads generated from PacBio SMRT sequencing and Oxford Nanopore Technologies is crucial in genomics research.
+This evaluation entails conducting tests on publicly available samples with diverse types of datasets, encompassing raw sequencing reads and simulated long read datasets from various platforms.

 ## 1. Download the raw sequencing data